PTM-POSE Reference

 background_type: str

 how to construct the background data.
 Options include ‘pregenerated’ (default) and ‘significance’.
-If ‘significance’ is selected, the alpha and min_dPSI parameters must be provided.
+If ‘significance’ is selected, the alpha and min_dpsi parameters must be provided.
 Otherwise, will use whole proteome in the ptm_coordinates dataframe as the background.

 collapse_on_similar: bool